Actindo-AG/Documentation/Shopify/Integration/01_ManageShopifyConnection.md

 #### Prerequisites

 - A Shopify connection has been established, see [Create a Shopify connection](#create-a-Shopify-connection).
-- At least one variant set has been created, see [Create a variant set](./02_ManageVariantSets.md#create-a-variant-set).
+- At least one variant set has been created in the Omni-Channel module, see [Create a variant set](../../Channels/Integration/02_ManageVariantSets.md#create-a-variant-set).

 #### Procedure